laravel/framework/readme.md

 - Changed default PDO case constant to `CASE_NATURAL`.
 - `DB::table('foo')->truncate()` now available on all supported databases.
 - Fixed Twitter Bootstrap compatibility in Paginator.
+- Allow multiple views to be passed to `View::composer`.